Class DoubleSubject

 • isNotEqualTo

-public final void isNotEqualTo(@Nullable Object other)
+public void isNotEqualTo(@Nullable Object other)

 Note: The assertion isNotEqualTo(0.0) passes for -0.0, and vice versa.
 For an assertion that fails for either 0.0 or -0.0, use isNonZero().